Hi, I'm Sam, I love movies. My main interests are science fiction and zombie movies. I also enjoy pessimistic and survival films.

 Death is the road to awe.

-The Fountain is the journey of a man from darkness to enlightenment, through his conception of death, framed in a story of consummate love.
-And we mean consummate love, according to Robert Sternberg's triangular theory of love: the complete form of love.
-The ideal relationship that everyone wants but just a few reaches.
-The one that has the three other vertices in amazing shape: Intimacy, passion, and commitment.
+The Fountain is the journey of a man from darkness to enlightenment through his conception of death, framed in a story of consummate love.
+And we mean consummate love according to Robert Sternberg's triangular theory of love: the complete form of love.
+The ideal relationship that everyone wants but just a few reach.
+The one that has the three other vertices in amazing shape: intimacy, passion, and commitment.

 Following the triads, Aronofsky presents this story in three planes.